SourceMation/charts/charts/coder/README.md

 ## Before Installation

+Installation of [**cert-manager**](https://github.com/SourceMation/charts/tree/main/charts/cert-manager) and [**cnpg-operator**](https://github.com/SourceMation/charts/tree/main/charts/cnpg-operator) is required.
-The installation of cert-manager is required according to the instructions provided in the README file of the latest version: https://github.com/SourceMation/charts/tree/main/charts/cert-manager
+Follow the instructions in the README file of the latest versions.

 ## After Installation